MicrosoftDocs/security/security-docs/zero-trust/adopt/rapidly-modernize-security-posture.md

 #### Implement basic hygiene

 This stage also includes implementing basic hygiene practices.
-According to the [Microsoft Digital Defense Report](https://www.microsoft.com/en-us/security/business/microsoft-digital-defense-report-2022) (2022), “Although nation state actors can be technically sophisticated and employ a wide variety of tactics, their attacks can often be mitigated by good cyber hygiene.”
-The report estimates, “Ninety eight percent of attacks can be stopped with basic hygiene measures in place.”
+According to the [Microsoft Digital Defense Report](https://www.microsoft.com/en-us/security/business/microsoft-digital-defense-report-2022) (2022), "Although nation state actors can be technically sophisticated and employ a wide variety of tactics, their attacks can often be mitigated by good cyber hygiene."
+The report estimates, "Ninety eight percent of attacks can be stopped with basic hygiene measures in place."

 | Objectives for Stage 2| Resources |
 | --- | --- |